CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

-[Closed channel vs nil channel] | | go, channel [Detecting a mobile browser] | navigator.userAgent | javascript, userAgent [How to generate a stream of *unique* random numbers in Go using the standard library] | | go, random
+[Closed channel vs nil channel] | | go, channel [Detecting a mobile browser] | navigator.userAgent | javascript, userAgent [How to generate a stream of *unique* random numbers in Go using the standard library] | | go, random [How to open the default web browser in Windows in C?] | `ShellExecute(NULL, "open", "http://url", NULL, NULL, SW_SHOWNORMAL)` | C, windows, winapi
+[how to get return value of an exe called by ShellExecute] | 使用ShellExecuteEx, GetExitCodeProcess | winapi, shellExecute [Pretty printing XML with javascript] | | javascript, xml, pretty-print [How can I merge two maps in go?] | | go, dictionary, union [function for converting a struct to map in Golang] | 利用json.Marshal把obj轉成[]byte再餵入json.Unmarshal輸出使用map[string]any即可達成 | go, dictionary

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654